pixelsailor/gridless/README.md

 gridless
 ========

-Gridless is a responsive grid framework for use with LESS and Sass.
+Gridless is a responsive grid framework for use with Sass.

-The goal of Gridless is to create a dynamic grid framework that eliminates the need to add excessive classes and markup.
+The goal of Gridless is to create a layout framework that is both responsive and fluid as well as eliminating the need to add excessive classes and markup.

+Learn more and see live examples at [Gridless](http://neath.us/is/gridless/)